hugoqbchld/Water-monopoly-in-MLM-exposure/README.md

 Step 6 : 1,111,725,000/3,350,717 supply
 = 331 Qu per Qcap per month

 MLM will be deployed on Epic Games with 800M players.
-This could be conservative numbers, actual number could be 10* or 100* higher
+This could be conservative numbers, actual number could be 10* or 100* higher (3310 Qu per Qcap per month or 33100 Qu per Qcap per month)

+The potential is phenomenal.

+This could be a big loss of revenu for Qcap if not being exposed.

+Qcap received a proposition, I submitting it to you the Quorum :

+- Eko propose to front to Qcap 12.2 millions of qMine which would boost our 122 Qrwa share and to make them eligible for pool C (bitcoin mining revenu) & most importantly pool D (MLM water revenu)
+- Qcap could start earning now and pay later
+- At otc price of 4000 Qu each : 12,200,000 x 4000 = 48.8B